TheKevinHub/fitness-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## App Details

+App Title: TBA

+The purpose of this app is to work as a sort of dictionary for all of the exercises out there.

+Users will be able to filter through them by categories such as muscle groups.

+Exercises will have a full description and visual representation.

+Users will be able to make their own routines, with its own alarms and such.

+The app will keep track of analytics such as how much you've worked X muscle or have done Y exercise in the past 30 days (for example).